 Realizing not all questions raised in the six categories above have readily available answers, the EPC recommended a structure whereby each heading would have its own set of questions and/or recommendations as may be applicable.
 They also recommended a timeline to keep the recommendations on schedule.
 Phase I of the timeline either occurred during 2016-2017, while the Plan of Action was being revised, or there are recommendations to be addressed in 2018.
 Phase II of the timeline looks at longer-term issues to be addressed beyond 2018.
-These include external factors such as Florida Statute 604.50, as well as internal factors of trail improvements and venue and industry support.
+These include factors such as trail improvements and venue and industry support.
 Below are the EPC's recommended timeline, questions, and recommendations listed by category.